Hackingzone/airgeddon/README.md

 ##### Important tips about BeEF

  - The right software you must install is **BeEF** (Browser Exploitation Framework).
 Be careful, do not mistake it with **beef** (Flexible Brainfuck Interpreter).
 This package has the same name and executable file name on some distributions and can lead into confusion.
-Anyway, `airgeddon` is able to detect the issue and displays a warning if needed.
+Anyway, `airgeddon` is able to detect the issue and display a warning if needed.
 Here is a link to the right [BeEF installation's page].
  - If you are using a distribution which already has BeEF installed like Kali, BlackArch or Wifislax, there will be no problems.
 If you have manually installed BeEF, `airgeddon` is able to manage the integration asking for the path where it's installed, even modifying its own code in order to make updates-proof persistent changes.

 ##### Important tips about hashcat